 Nature Hero: Pretty much everyone from the Circle of Orboros, minus the "hero" part.

-Nay Theist: The skorne know that gods exist.
-They just don't have any of their own, and view worshiping gods as a weakness, and in fact, held the Iosans' dependence on their gods against them for several millenia before the current storyline.
+Nay-Theist: The skorne know that gods exist.
+They just don't have any of their own, and view worshipping gods as a weakness, and in fact, held the Iosans' dependence on their gods against them for several millennia before the current storyline.

 The Necrocracy: Cryx is an extreme example of a Type I necrocracy (though there are some living subjects, they are all just as evil and kill-crazy as their necrotic counterparts).

 Nerf: Since this is a miniatures game, nerfs inevitably happened to many models during the transition to Warmachine/Hordes Mk.II.
 The consensus is that the second edition is largely balanced, with Privateer Press designing subsequent additions to the game to adjust things without modifying preexisting rules and models.